Scalawag: Who were the scalawags?

-White Southern Republicans included formerly closeted Southern abolitionists as well as former slaveowners who supported equal rights for freedmen.
+White Southern Republicans included formerly closeted Southern abolitionists as well as former enslavers who supported equal rights for freedmen.
 (The most famous of this latter group was Samuel F. Phillips, who later argued against segregation in Plessy v.
 Ferguson.)
 Included, too, were people who wanted to be part of the ruling Republican Party simply because it provided more opportunities for successful political careers.
-Many historians have described scalawags in terms of social class, showing that on average they were less wealthy or prestigious than the elite planter class.
+Many historians have described scalawags in terms of social class, showing that, on average, they were less wealthy or prestigious than the elite planter class.

-As Thomas Alexander (1961) showed, there was persistent Whiggery (support for the principles of the defunct Whig Party) in the South after 1865.
-Many ex-Whigs became Republicans who advocated modernization through education and infrastructure—especially better roads and railroads.
+As Thomas Alexander (1961) showed, there was persistent Whiggery (support for the principles of the defunct Whig Party) in the Southern United States after 1865.
+Many ex-Whigs became Republicans who advocated modernization through education and infrastructure—significantly better roads and railroads.
 Many also joined the Redeemers in their successful attempt to replace the brief period of civil rights promised to African Americans during the Reconstruction era with the Jim Crow era of segregation and second-class citizenship that persisted into the 20th century.

 Historian James Alex Baggett's The Scalawags provides a quantitative study of the population.